Skip to content

 Wrong nameserverDNS timeoutCheck /etc/resolv.confFix kubelet DNS config

-CoreDNS crashloopIntermittent DNSCheck CoreDNS logsFix loop detection
+CoreDNS crashloopIntermittent DNSCheck CoreDNS logsFix loop detection or upstream configuration

-ndots issueSlow external DNSCheck ndots in resolv.confAdjust dnsConfig
+ndots issueSlow external DNSCheck ndots in resolv.confAdjust dnsConfig only when justified

 Terminal window

-# Check deployment
+# Check the CoreDNS deployment.

-k -n kube-system get deployment coredns
+kubectl -n kube-system get deployment coredns

-# Scale up if needed
+# Scale up if replicas were accidentally reduced.

-k -n kube-system scale deployment coredns --replicas=2
+kubectl -n kube-system scale deployment coredns --replicas=2

-# Check for pod issues
+# Check for pod issues.

-k -n kube-system describe pod -l k8s-app=kube-dns
+kubectl -n kube-system describe pod -l k8s-app=kube-dns

 Terminal window

-# Check logs for "Loop" message
+# Check logs for a "Loop" message.

-k -n kube-system logs -l k8s-app=kube-dns | grep -i loop
+kubectl -n kube-system logs -l k8s-app=kube-dns | grep -i loop

-k -n kube-system edit configmap coredns
+kubectl -n kube-system edit configmap coredns

 Terminal window

-# Check kubelet config for cluster DNS
+# Check kubelet config for cluster DNS.

 cat /var/lib/kubelet/config.yaml | grep -A 5 "clusterDNS"